lilypaad/finance-tracker/README.md

 ## Getting Started

 Make sure your environment variables are setup.
-The application expects the following variables:
+Include the following in your `.env` file in the project root:

 ```bash
 # The port the application will run on